 - Nvidia GeForce 1060 or faster

-Windows 10 with the latest updates is recommended on a PC.
-If you have a Mac, you can get Windows using the Bootcamp Utility.
+We recommend Windows 10 with the latest updates.
+If you have a Mac, you cannot run Depthkit on the OS X operating system, but you can install Windows on your Mac using the Bootcamp Utility.

 Mac OS X Compatibility Coming Soon

-Although we currently do not support Mac OS X, we have built Depthkit to be cross platform and will soon be rolling out Mac OS X Version when RealSense is upgraded out of experimental support.
+Although we currently do not support Mac OS X, we have built Depthkit to be cross platform and will soon be rolling out a Mac OS X version.

-In any computer, you will have a mixture of USB ports types and generations.
-Using the right port is key when connecting a depth sensor that requires a high data transfer rate.
+Most computers will have a mixture of USB port types and generations.
+Using the right port is critical when connecting a depth sensor that requires a high data transfer rate.
 When in doubt, always use your USB-C port to achieve the best possible performance.
-You will need a USB-C to USB adapter to connect your sensor to this port.
+You may need a USB-C to USB adapter to connect your sensor to this port.

-The importance of the gen 2 usb ports is the data transfer rates, at least when it comes to running a depth sensor.
-USB 3.0 (now commonly called USB 3.1 gen 1) has maximum transfer rate of 5 GBps.
-USB 3.1 gen 2 doubles that with a max transfer rate of 10 GBps.
+When running a depth sensor, Gen 2 USB ports matter because they can transfer data faster.
+USB 3.0 (now commonly called USB 3.1 Gen 1) has maximum transfer rate of 5 GBps.
+USB 3.1 Gen 2 doubles that to 10 GBps.

-How do you know which USB ports you have?
+How do I know which USB ports I have?